OAKLAND — A slow blink. A sniff of the finger. Maybe even perked ears.

 While many people know about Cat Town's vibrant adoption center where cats mingle with coffee-drinking guests, fewer have seen the extensive operation taking place next door.
 This is where shy, stressed and sick cats get specialized visits with staff and volunteers like me.

 And this is where our youngest rescues, members of the Forgotten Kitten Project, reside until they find their people.

-The Forgotten Kittens Project is an initiative to rescue shelter kittens that were not socialized during the crucial ages of development, around 2 to 12 weeks.
+The Forgotten Kitten Project is an initiative to rescue shelter kittens that were not socialized during the crucial ages of development, around 2 to 12 weeks.
 At many shelters, these cats would be candidates for euthanasia because they would be considered "unadoptable."
-Cat Town rescues kittens like these, and specially trained volunteers and foster parents work with them in a cage-free environment to help them blossom.
+Cat Town rescues kittens like these, and specially trained volunteers and foster parents work with them in a free-roaming environment to help them blossom.

 This year, for the first time, members of the public can see these kittens when they come to The Studios, the newly renovated adoption space.
 But before these kittens are ready for adoption, we have some work to do.
 There are strategic socialization sessions, vet appointments, stinky food that needs to be licked off our fingers by little kitty tongues, etc.

 We are like new parents giddy with excitement each time we see a breakthrough, big or small.